leon-matthews/WDDX/README.txt

 WDDX
 ====

+A python decoder for the WDDX XML serialisation format.

 WDDX was an XML data serialisation format created in 1998, initially for the ColdFusion server environment, then open-sourced.
 It has faded into history now, having lost out to JSON, YAML, and native serialisation.
 According to